 The U.S. dollar is our functional and reporting currency.
 We remeasure our monetary assets and liabilities not denominated in our functional currency into U.S. dollar equivalents at the rate of exchange in effect on the balance sheet date.
 We measure and record non-monetary balance sheet accounts at the historical rate in effect at the date of transaction.
 We remeasure foreign currency expenses at the weighted average exchange rate in the month that the transaction occurred.
-These foreign currency transactions and remeasurement gains and losses, resulted in a net gain of \$5.6 million and \$0.2 million in fiscal 2022 and 2020, respectively, and a net loss of \$1.4 million in fiscal 2021.
+These foreign currency transactions and remeasurement gains and losses, resulted in a net loss of \$2.3 million in fiscal 2023, a net gain of \$5.6 million in fiscal 2022 and a net loss of \$1.4 million in fiscal 2021.
 Gains and losses resulting from foreign currency transactions are included in selling, general, and administrative expenses in the consolidated statements of operations.